remybach/jQuery.clientSideLogging/README.md

 	$.post('/log?type=error&msg=YOUR_ERROR_MESSAGE');

-If you set `native_error` to `true`, all browser errors will also be captured and passed to the backend.
-By default this functionality is disabled, and only errors you explicitly log will be passed to the backend.
+`native_error` is set to `true` by default.
+This means that all browser errors will also be captured and passed to the backend.

 ### Backend